kn45/ml-flow/README.md

-- RAW2TBL_SP:
+- Raw2Tsv:

-  Transfer label to structured form, while features remain original style.
+  Transform label to structured form, while features remain original style.

+  Provide 2 modules, one for transforming training data to <lable, feautures>, the other for predicting data to <features>.

-  Split data to training and validation set using stratified sampling.
+  Split training data to training and validation set using stratified sampling.

-- FEAT_PREPROC:
+- PreProc:

   Proc categorical and text features to strutured form.

+- Test:

+  Repeat all the procedure done to the traning set (using pickled modules) and apply model to generate submission file (predicting).